MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Experiments

 \subsection{Real-world Large-scale Scene Reconstruction}

 To show the effectiveness of our method for large-scale scene reconstruction, we compare against various baselines on two challenging large-scale indoor datasets.

 \boldparagraph{ScanNet.} On ScanNet, we use the test split from~\cite{guo2022manhattan} and also follow their evaluation protocol in which depth maps are rendered from input camera poses and then re-fused using TSDF Fusion~\cite{Curless1996SIGGRAPH} to evaluate only observed areas.
-We observe in~\tabref{tab:scannet_fused} that both of our variants outperform all baselines achieving smoother reconstructions with more fine details.
+We observe in~\tabref{tab:scannet_fused} that our MLP variant outperforms all baselines achieving smoother reconstructions with more fine details.
+Note that we outperform concurrent work~\cite{wang2022neuris}.
 Further, we find that the MLP variant performs significantly better than using Multi-Res.
 Grids.
 ScanNet's RGB images contain motion blur and the camera poses are also noisy.
 This can be harmful to the local geometry updates in grid-based representations, while MLPs are more robust to this noise due to their smoothness bias.

 \scannetfused \boldparagraph{Tanks \& Temples.} To further investigate the scalability of our method to larger-scale scenes, we conduct experiments on the Tanks and Temples advanced sets.
 The qualitative results in~\figref{fig:teaser} show that the monocular cues significantly boost the performance of VolSDF~\cite{Yariv2021NEURIPS}, making MonoSDF the first neural implicit model achieving reasonable results on such a large-scale indoor scene.
-See supplementary for more visual comparison and discussions.
+See the supplementary material for more visual comparisons and discussions.